 •Tick: This method is executed each time the Scenario is ticked.
 The tick interval of the Scenario is specified in the Tick Settings in the Constructs pane.

 •Transition Received: This method is executed when a transition occurs on a response Signal or on an included Stimulus Signal.

 •Other: Use this tab for static declarations and method definitions.
 This code is compiled, but executed only if called from user code.

 •References: Use this tab to add or remove DLL references to your code.

 •All Code: This tab displays all the generated code associated with the Scenario.

 To use an construct listed, select it and click Insert to put it into your user code.

-To include a Signal, select its box in the Include column:
+To include a Signal in your Reactive Code, select its box in the Include column: